stormpath/stormpath-sdk-python/docs/index.rst

 John decided the best way to handle email verification was to modify his `users` table and add two new columns: `verified` and `verification_token`.
-John then implemented a custom solution, and within a few days was able to ship the new user system into production -- and the client was happy.
-"This was a bit more work, but not so bad.", John thought.
+John then implemented a custom solution, and within a few days was able to ship the new user system into production -- and the client was happy.  *"This was a bit more work, but not so bad."*, John thought.

 Several days later, the client told John that users were complaining about website slowness.